Ismat09/Fraude_Detection_Model/README.md

 - Achieved good recall on highly imbalanced data
 - Interactive app makes the project suitable for demo to recruiters / clients
-- Supports risk-based decisioning for financial transactions Achieved good recall on highly imbalanced data and interative App.
+- Supports risk-based decisioning for financial transactions -Achieved good recall on highly imbalanced data and interative App.

 **Streamlit App - 95% Accuracy**
-How to use:
+## How to use:
--Select Transaction Type from dropdown.
+- Select Transaction Type from dropdown.
--Enter Transaction Amount.
+- Enter Transaction Amount.
--Enter sender and receiver balances.
+- Enter sender and receiver balances.
--Click Predict.
+- Click Predict.

 The app will display whether the transaction is predicted as Fraud (0) or Not Fraud(1).